brianrlynch85/PlasmaExperiments/README.txt

 titled 'matrix_utils'.
 You will likely need to execute the command "sudo apt-get install liblapack-dev" to install the liblapack libraries.

+You may also need to install cmake depending whether or not you choose to use the older file Makefile.Old.
+To install cmake, execute the command "sudo apt-get install cmake".

-This software works on Ubuntu 12.04 & 14.04 and has not been verified on other operating systems. possible make options are:
+This software works on Ubuntu 12.04 & 14.04 and has not been verified on other operating systems.

+   possible cmake options are (will put the executables in build/bin):
+      "mkdir build"
+      "cd build"
+      "cmake ../"
+      "make"
+      "cd ../"
+      Now you have done and out of source build, which leaves the original source directories clean.

+      Example calling commands (using example data in the ExampleData folder): build/bin/DoubleProbeAnalysis -f <inputfilename>
+         build/bin/DoubleProbeAnalysis -f ExampleData/ExampleData.dat

+   possible make options are (will put the executables in bin):
-      "make clean"            to clean up all .o and temp files "make mrclean"          to clean up all .o, temp files, and executables "make all"              to compile everything
+      "make -f Makefile.Old clean"            to clean up all .o and temp files "make -f Makefile.Old mrclean"          to clean up all .o, temp files, and executables "make -f Makefile.Old all"              to compile everything

       Example calling commands (using example data in the ExampleData folder): bin/DoubleProbeAnalysis -f <inputfilename>
          bin/DoubleProbeAnalysis -f ExampleData/ExampleData.dat

 When using the example data, you should get the following terminal output: